magro/msm-sample-webapp/README.markdown

 Now you can access both tomcats with your browser on [http://localhost:8081/test.xhtml](http://localhost:8081/test.xhtml) and [http://localhost:8082/test.xhtml](http://localhost:8082/msm-sample-openwebbeans/test.xhtml).

-# Reproducing the issue with @SessionScoped beans
+# The issue with @SessionScoped beans and session failover / non-sticky sessions
 The `@SessionScoped` bean (represented by the first input field) seems to be not loaded correctly from the session.

 When playing with a single tomcat and non-sticky sessions (non-sticky sessions here means: the session is removed from tomcats session map at the end of the request, stored in memcached, and loaded from memcached into tomcats session map with the next request) the value stored in the session bean is kept as expected.
 When tomcat is restarted and `/test.xhtml` is requested again, the value is (unexpectadly) lost.